Q: When do students matriculate each year?

 Q: If I'm admitted to the Tulane MACCT program, when will I receive my I20?

-A: We do not provide an I20 until after a student has confirmed enrollment in the Tulane MACCT.
-To confirm enrollment, a student must complete the commitment form, pay the $1,000 commitment deposit, and upload a photocopy of your passport photo page.
+A: You will receive your I20 in the mail along with your admission letter.
+To confirm enrollment, a student must complete the commitment form and pay the $1,000 commitment deposit.
 If a student is currently studying in the U.S. and holds an F-1 or J-1 visa, the photo page of the visa should also be uploaded into the application.

 Merit Based Awards and Financial Aid